Marshall G. Gardiner: Personal life

 Gardiner married Mary.
 His wife was also a writer at Leavenworth Times and died in 1984.
 They had one son, Joe.
 Gardiner married J'Noel Ball, a finance professor at Park College, in September 1998 in Oskaloosa.

 Gardiner died in 1999 of a heart attack.
-After his death, Gardiner's son filed the lawsuit In re Estate of Gardiner against Gardiner's widow after it was revealed that she had a sex change prior to their marriage.
+After his death, Gardiner's son filed the lawsuit In re Estate of Gardiner against Gardiner's widow after her transgender identity was revealed.

 Legacy

 In 1994, Gardiner donated $125,000 to the science program at Park College.